theobald-software/theobald-software.github.io/_includes/_content/en/bw-open-hub-services/ohs-extraction-define.md

 4. Click **[Search]** ( ![magnifying-glass](/img/content/icons/magnifying-glass.png) icon) and select the destination of your choice from the displayed list (2).
 5. Click **[OK]** to confirm.
 6. If **Process Chain** is empty, enter an SAP process chain assigned to your OHS extraction, see [SAP Documentation: Display/Maintenance of Process Chain Attributes](http://saphelp.ucc.ovgu.de/NW750/EN/4a/2cf30c6ed91c62e10000000a42189c/frameset.htm).

+### Settings
-If **Process Chain** is left empty, the extraction fails.
+1. If **Process Chain** is left empty, the extraction fails.
-7. Optional: Use the **Timeout** setting to set a maximum time period to wait for a notification from BW.
+2. Optional: Use the **Timeout** setting to set a maximum time period to wait for a notification from BW.
 If the time limit is reached, the extraction fails.
-8. Check / edit the [extraction settings](./open-hub-services-settings) and [general settings](../getting-started/general-settings) of the extraction.
+3. Check / edit the [extraction settings](./open-hub-services-settings) and [general settings](../getting-started/general-settings) of the extraction.

 {: .box-note }